 If you already have an EMR system and don't want to switch, look for companies that partner with common EMRs and can integrate their software with your current EMR system.
-You may want to consider partnering with the same vendor who provides your EMR system if you're satisfied with your current software.
+You may want to consider partnering with the same vendor that provides your EMR system if you're satisfied with your current software.

 Support and Hosting